Tactile arrow

 When to use

-Tactile arrows are recommended at all locations with an APS.
+Tactile arrows are required on all APS.
+(Section 4E.12)

 References

-Arrows should have good visual contrast with their background so that all users, including those with low vision, may see them readily (MUTCD 4E.09, Draft PROWAG R306.4.1).
+Arrows shall have high visual contrast (light on dark or dark on light) with their background so that all users, including those with low vision, may see them readily (MUTCD 4E.12, P1 ).

 How used by pedestrians who are blind or who have low vision